 Bluegill tends to congregate in one area, which means that if you catch one, you will definitely find more in the same spot.

 Another good fish for beginners is a catfish.
 Although to catch them requires more patience, your children will be thrilled to drag up a reasonably big fish.
-Catfishing is usually done at night, but you can find it throughout the day.
+Catfishing is usually done at night, but you can find it throughout the day, and the catfish reel will help you catch catfish easily.

 Stocked trout is probably the hardest for children to catch.
 However, a lot of places have ponds with stocked trout that are specifically designed for children.
 As a bonus, many of these places have gear for children that you can rent for a small fee, so you do not have to invest in it yourself.